When: 20th – 24th November and 4th – 8th December 2017

 At present, Elina is Director of Training at the Maria Montessori Institute, London, with a particular responsibility for the Summer Courses.
 In addition, Elina has been involved in AMI’s work in South-East Asia for a number of years, recently serving as the Director of Training at the primary course in Thailand in 2011-12 and directing an Assistants Course in Vietnam in 2014.

-In her spare time, Elina enjoys books, music and playing the violin and investigating executive functions in relation to Montessori education.
+In her spare time, Elina enjoys books, music and playing the violin and investigating executive functions in relation to Montessori education. a a

 Goal of the Course